What are carbon offset projects?

 Why are carbon offset projects worthwhile?

-Regional and international carbon offset projects
+How are carbon offset projects financed?